gchq/gaffer-doc/docs/dev/ways-of-working.md

   ```

 ## Gaffer 2
-During the Gaffer 2 development process there is a **v2-alpha** branch, which acts as the **develop** branch for changes that will only be added to Gaffer 2.
+During the Gaffer 2 development process there was a **v2-alpha** branch, which acted as the **develop** branch for changes staged for Gaffer 2.